Search results for:

-This article will guide you on the installation and configuration of your nightly Duplicati backup addon for your Linux based server with Hostwinds.
+This article will guide you on installing and configuring your nightly Duplicati backup addon for your Linux-based server with Hostwinds.
 The steps are the same regardless of the distribution.
-After completion of this setup, the backup will be scheduled to backup every night at a time of your choosing.
+After completing this setup, the backup will be scheduled to backup every night at a time of your choosing.
 You can also choose other scheduling options for your backups, which are covered in this article.

 When the Duplicati Nightly Backup service is ordered and created, it'll generate a ticket in your client account.
 Once you receive this ticket, please proceed to soft reboot the server.
 This will prompt the Duplicati installation to be pushed to the server and started.
 Staff members will then begin the configuration of your backups service.

-We recommended to allow 10 -15 minutes from the receipt of the ticket until attempting to log in to ensure that the Duplicati installation has had time to complete.
-Once you’ve accessed the setup area you’ll see the screen shown in the image below:
+We recommended allowing 10 -15 minutes from the receipt of the ticket until attempting to log in to ensure that the Duplicati installation has had time to complete.
+Once you've accessed the setup area, you'll see the screen shown in the image below:

 Select Add Backup from the backups control page.
 This will bring us to the page shown below:

-We’ll be clicking on the Choose File button.
-A new Windows explorer window will open.
+We'll be clicking on the Choose File button.
+A new Windows Explorer window will open.
 Paste the Config URL from the ticket into the File Name field and then select Open.
 Give it a moment or two to pull in the data.
-It shows as completed when the Windows Explorer windows closes and the No File Chosen changes to config.php or something similar.
+It shows as completed when the Windows Explorer windows close and the No File Chosen changes to config.php or something similar.

 At this point, you'll click Import and then Next to bring up the next page.
 For your reference, an example image of the Config link from the first image has been included below:

 The next page is the Backup Destination page (shown in the image below).
-The only thing you need to do here is change Open Stack Auth URL field.
-This is done using the drop down menu where you’ll select the Custom Server URL.
-Choose the datacenter that your server resides in.
+The only thing you need to do here is changing the Open Stack Auth URL field.
+This is done using the drop-down menu, where you'll select the Custom Server URL.
+Choose the data center that your server resides in.

 The image below shows a Dallas setup.
-After choosing the server to backup to in the drop down menu, you’ll click the Test Connection button.
-A window should pop up asking if you wish to create a folder with the hostname of your server.
+After choosing the server to back up to the drop-down menu, you'll click the Test Connection button.
+A window should pop up asking if you wish to create a folder with your server's hostname.
 Select yes.
-Another Window will appear stating the connection worked.
+Another window will appear stating the connection worked.
 Click OK and then Next at the bottom of the page.

 This page gives you the option of selecting exactly what time and what days your backups will run.
 Please note that the amount of data stored affects your storage charges.
-So these choices will effect your monthly pricing.
-We recommend taking frequent backups and taking a backup prior to any major changes.
-We also recommend regularly checking in to ensure your backup completed without error.
+So these choices will affect your monthly pricing.
+We recommend taking frequent backups and taking a backup before any major changes.
+We also recommend regularly checking in to ensure your backup is completed without error.

-If you have any questions about a specific step of this process or require assistance please just contact us.
+If you have any questions about a specific step of this process or require assistance, please contact us.
 You may reach us via Live Chat or a ticket to Support so we can assist you.